ArweaveTeam/arweave-js/README.md

   console.log(`${uploader.pctComplete}% complete, ${uploader.uploadedChunks}/${uploader.totalChunks}`);
 }
 ```
+> N.B.
+The above code has been simplified and ignores potential errors.

 You can also submit transactions using `transactions.post()` which is suitable for small transactions or token transfers: